pflanze/megacopy/README.md

 The program should now work well enough for actual usage (but note the limitations in the --help text and the TODO file.)

-It now implements efficient file copying: running megacp (relying on sendfile, i.e. recent Linux) on my laptop's /usr (47900 items, 2.7 GB) is only 4-7% slower than cp -a.
+It now implements efficient file copying: running megacp on my laptop's /usr (47900 items, 2.7 GB), when on recent Linux and thus possible to rely on the sendfile system call, is only 4-7% slower than cp -a.
 This doesn't show its ability to handle huge numbers of hardlinked files, of course, I have yet to test that.
 Of course, feel free to test on your own data and report back.

 # Installation